Portrush Nature Reserve

 The seashore rocks at Portrush National Nature Reserve hide a tale of heated debate.

-The nature reserve has more than geology to offer the curious visitor.
-The rock pools give you a fun opportunity to look for crabs, anemones, gobys, limpets and starfish up close.
+For curious visitors, this area definitely has more than geology to offer as the rock pools nearby provide a fun opportunity to look for crabs, anemones, gobys, limpets and starfish up close.
 They may also be able to watch for seals hauled out on the Skerries opposite the reserve and harbour porpoise may be glimpsed chasing fish just off shore.
-The best time to visit is during spring and summer for rock pooling and all year round for fossil viewing.
+The best time to visit would be during spring and summer for rock pooling and all year round for fossil viewing.

-There are toilet facilities, car parking and an indoor rock pool in Portrush Coastal Zone visitor centre as well as interpretation panels.
+Facilities include car parking, toilet facilities and an indoor rock pool in the Portrush Coastal Zone visitor centre as well as interpretation panels.